muhammadimran021/Marvel/README.md

 1. Get the details of a character.

-2. For each comic, fetch the comic detail endpoint to extract the image and text.
+2. Get every comic detail, using the links provided by the detail of a character.

 Thanks to the use of data sources, the repository simply expects a list of characters.
 All the other implementation details related to the Marvel API are encapsulated inside the `CharacterRemoteDatasource`, making it easily testable.